rlutz1/CS357_Project_PacMan/README.md

 + separate out the radius or width of everything so collision detection is malleable to size changes

 + move players and ghosts to within board? or is it overkill; it'll likely be helpful for the ghost ai
+  + this may be important to be able to reset the board when collision detection is on and working

 ## base requirements